JohnnySonTrinh/snake-game/README.md

 # [SNAKE GAME](https://snake-eat-food-game-b47e36d72bf2.herokuapp.com)

 This is a simple terminal based snake game implemented in Python. which runs in the Code Institue mock terminal on Heroku.
-The games features a snake that grows when it eats food and dies when it collides with the wall or itself.
-High Scores are tracked and stored in Google Sheets spreadsheet.
+The games features a fun and interactive rendition of the classic snake game we all know and love.
+Dive into a nostalgic experience as you navigate the snake through the game, avoiding walls and yourself.

 ![screenshot](documentation/mockup.png)